Jimmy Caruthers: Sprint car career

-He competed in the ARDC while stationed on the East Coast during his tour of duty in the armed forces.
+Caruthers competed in the ARDC while stationed on the East Coast during his tour of duty in the armed forces.
 He was transferred to Phoenix, and race in caged sprint cars on weekends.
 He almost won the championship, but was transferred overseas before the end of the season.

 Championship Indy car career

-He drove in the USAC Championship Car series, racing in the 1970–1975 seasons with 43 starts, including the 1972–1975 Indianapolis 500.
-He finished in the top ten 21 times.
+Caruthers drove in the USAC Championship Car series, racing in the 1970–1975 seasons with 43 starts, including the 1972–1975 Indianapolis 500.
+He finished in the top-ten 21 times.
 His best finish were second-place finishes at the 1974 California 500 at the Ontario Motor Speedway and 1974 Pocono 500.
 He drove in four Indianapolis 500s.

 Silver Crown car career

-He won the 1975 USAC Silver Crown Series championship while suffering from cancer.
+Caruthers won the 1975 USAC Silver Crown Series championship while suffering from cancer.
 He captured the title by finishing third at the Hoosier 100 six weeks before he died.
 He died of cancer in October 1975 before claiming his championship trophy.

 USAC has annually awarded the "Jimmy Caruthers Award" in his honor since 1978.
 Initially given to the Rookie of the Year, it was rededicated to honor his spirit and determination, shown in winning the Silver Crown championship in the year of his death from cancer.